 - Set your time and frequency, and then select OK.

 You can also right-click a file or folder in File Explorer, and then select Scan with Windows Defender.

 Turn Windows Defender Antivirus real-time protection on or off

 There may be a time when you want to temporarily stop running real-time protection.
 However, real-time protection will turn on automatically after a short while to resume protecting your device.
 While real-time protection is off, files you open or download won’t be scanned for threats.

-- Open Windows Defender Security Center, then select Virus & Threat Protection > Threat Settings.
+- In Windows Defender Security Center, select Virus & threat protection > Virus & threat protection settings.